spablotemporal/quantrra/Readme.md

 # Getting started

-`quantrra` was developed for the implementation of stochastic probabilistic risk assessment models as an open access alternative to software such as [@Risk](https://www.palisade.com/risk/). `quantrra` provides a set of functions to be used in R, and also offers a more user friendly interface trough shiny that can be accessed using:
+`quantrra` was developed for the implementation of stochastic risk assessment models as an open access alternative to software such as [@Risk](https://www.palisade.com/risk/). `quantrra` provides a set of functions to be used in R, and also offers a more user friendly interface trough shiny that can be accessed using:

 ```r
 quantrra::run_quantrra()